Assyrian politics in Iraq: 2014 Iraqi parliamentary election

-Iraqi parliamentary elections, 2018
+2018 Iraqi parliamentary election

 Parliamentary elections were held in Iraq on 12 May 2018, electing 329 members of the Council of Representatives.
 A total of 7 different Assyrian lists competed for the 5 reserved seats.
 Babylon Movement, a mostly non-Assyrian militia linked to the Iranian-backed paramilitary group, entered the parliament for the first time after receiving more than 33,000 votes, leading to winning 2 seats.
 CSAPC, Rafidain list and the Chaldean Catholic-supported Chaldean list all received one seat.
 Many within the Assyrian community publicly condemned Babylon Movement and its leader Rayan al-Kildani for taking reserved seats for the Assyrian communities through votes coming mostly from southern Shia Arab individuals.
 The results to some even calling for the then US President Donald Trump to pressure Iraqi authorities to invalidate the results, however no actions were taken.

-Iraqi parliamentary elections, 2021
+2021 Iraqi parliamentary election

 Patriarch Louis Raphaël I Sako and other Christian politicians accused the Babylon Movement (which won 4 out of 5 seats in the 2021 Iraqi parliamentary election) of having a Shia Muslim voter base.
 Similarly, the independent Christian candidate Farouq Hanna Atto is said to owe his victory to the Kurdistan Democratic Party.
 Before the election, the patriarch called for an election boycott.